slaclab/sdf-docs/accounts-and-access.md

 ?> SLAC is currently working on providing federated access to SLAC resources so that you will be able to authenticate with your home institution's account as opposed to your SLAC account.
-We expect federated authentication to be available in 2023.
+We expect federated authentication to be available in late 2024.

 ## Managing your UNIX account password